 I am investigating the ways in which a man in a religious contributed to the discussion the natural law, the common law, the English constitution, and the university management.
 Thomas Barlow's (1608/9-1691) career provides an apposite case study for my interest.
 Barlow is generally known as Bishop of Lincoln and a rigid Calvinist, but his little studied manuscripts reveal much wider scope of his intellectual and political commitments.
 I am a frequenter of the Queen's College Library, Oxford, where Barlow's manuscripts are collected.

-Born in South Korea, migrated in Japan when I was sixteen and educated since then.
+Born in South Korea, migrated in Japan at the age of sixteen and educated since then.
 Always fascinated to discover the contested past of the modern commonplace ideas.
-The early modern period in Western Christendom is the time when many commonplaces fell apart and were deeply contested.
-The sheer range of ideas after Aristotelian Renaissance, the 'discoveries' of the explorers, and Reformation(s) never failed to thrill me.
+The early modern period in Western Christendom is the time when many commonplaces fell apart and were deeply questioned and reformed.
+The sheer range of ideas after Aristotelian Renaissance, the 'discoveries' of the explorers, and Reformation(s) has never failed to thrill me.